Proof Theory of Riesz Spaces and Modal Riesz Spaces: Technical Background

-The term $\Diamond 1$ can be understood as the vector assigning to each state $s_i\in\{s_1,s_2\}$ the probability of making a computational step from $s_i$ (and thus not halting).
+The term $\Diamond 1$ assigns to each state $s_i\in\{s_1,s_2\}$ the probability of making a computational step from $s_i$ to any other state (and thus not halting).
 Similarly, the term $\Diamond\Diamond 1$ is the vector assigning to each state $s_i$ the probability of making two consecutive computational steps from $s_i$.
-More complex terms can describe sophisticated properties of Markov chains.
-This fact provides the motivation for the study of modal Riesz spaces in \cite{miolics2017,FMM2020} in the context of logics for probabilistic programs.
-We refer to \cite{FMM2020} for a detailed exposition. \end{exa}
+More complex terms can express sophisticated real-valued properties of Markov chains~\cite{miolics2017,FMM2020}.
+Importantly, in~\cite{FMM2020} the transition semantics\footnote{In fact, a generalised topological semantics is required for completeness, where Markov chains have state spaces endowed with a compact Hausdorff topology.
+The examples above have finite state spaces, and are thus trivially compact Hausdorff.} is proved to be sound and complete with respect to the equational theory of modal Riesz spaces: two modal Riesz terms $A$ and $B$ are provably equal from the axioms of modal Riesz spaces if and only if $\llbracket A\rrbracket=\llbracket B\rrbracket$ when interpreted in all possible Markov chains.
+We refer to~\cite{FMM2020} for further details and comparisons with other logics having a real-valued semantics such as~\cite{DBLP:conf/ijcai/SchroderP11,StonePrakash,MioSimpsonFI2017,Kozen1983,MM07} among others. \end{exa}

 \begin{exa} Consider the equality $\Diamond (x \sqcup y) = \Diamond(x) \sqcup \Diamond(y)$.
 Does it hold in all modal Riesz spaces?
 In other words, does $\mathcal{A}^{\Diamond}_{\textnormal{Riesz}}\vdash \Diamond (x \sqcup y) = \Diamond(x) \sqcup \Diamond(y)$?
 The answer is negative.
 Take as example the modal Riesz space $\mathbb{R}^2$ with: